-This waterfall spans the entire length of this impressive river and drops nearly 20 feet as the Youghiogheny makes its way towards the whitewater that has made it the top whitewater rafting destination east of the Mississippi River.
+This waterfall spans the entire length of this impressive river and drops nearly 20 feet as the Youghiogheny makes its way towards the white water that has made the Ohiopyle white water rafting trips so popular.

 However, while many see the river, few know its history and how Ohiopyle Falls might be responsible for the American Revolution and our split from the British.